-“A sunk cost is a cost that has already been incurred and thus cannot be recovered…Sunk costs (past costs) are excluded from future business decisions, because the cost will be the same regardless of the outcome of a decision.” –Investopedia.com
+“A sunk cost is a cost that has already been incurred and thus cannot be recovered…Sunk costs (past costs) are excluded from future business decisions because the cost will be the same regardless of the outcome of a decision.” –Investopedia.com

-Obviously most people don’t have children with return on investment in mind, but financially savvy parents run with the opportunity their child’s commencement of secondary education presents to add to their nest egg.
+Obviously, most people don’t have children with return on investment in mind.
+But, financially savvy parents run with the opportunity their child’s commencement of secondary education presents to add to their nest egg.

-Parents with wisdom (and financial ability) are purchasing homes for their student children near campus for a variety of reasons, primarily to recoup some of their healthy investment in education as the property appreciates over time.
+Parents with wisdom (and financial ability) are purchasing homes for their student children near campus for a variety of reasons.
+Primarily to recoup some of their healthy investment in education as the property appreciates over time.

 Hold the Outrage

-While some may feel reservation about instilling in their offspring a sense of entitlement through gifting something as large as a house, those with practical experience report the opposite occurring.
+While some may feel reservation about instilling in their offspring a sense of entitlement through gifting something as large as a house, those with a practical experience report the opposite occurring.

 “My friend’s parents purchased them a home their first year of university.
 The offer was conditional upon her property managing the house, taking on roomates, securing monthly rent and doing general upkeep of the place.
 Suffice to say, she now has an amazing work ethic” -B. Whence, Haligonian